giushansen/aws-saa/README.md

     -  One or more security groups
     -  A MAC address
     -  Can create ENI independently and attach them on the fly on EC2 instances for failover
     -  Bound to a specific availability zone (AZ)

+### EC2 Hibernate

+- The in-memory (RAM) state is preserved = The instance boot is much faster! (the OS is not stopped / restarted) - Under the hood: the RAM state is written to a file in the root EBS volume
+- The root EBS volume must be encrypted
+- Use cases:
+  - Long-running processing
+  - Saving the RAM state
+  - Services that take time to initialize
+- Cannot be kept more than 60 days